AutomationAndy/Juniper-Mist-API/README.md

 # Unofficial Juniper Mist API #

-## This will be my unofficial repo for all things Juniper Mist API. ##
+## This will be my unofficial repo for all things Juniper Mist API ##

 ### Goals ###